4 Proven Ways to Brand Your Book Series + a Free Tool to Test Your Current Covers

 4. Clever, Multi-Piece Designs (Or Puzzle Designs)

 This a rare thing and rightly so.
-Some amazing series were made from having to combine all books into one bigger image when you have them next to each other.
+Some amazing series were made by having to combine all books into one bigger image when you have them next to each other.
 Really really cool, but more for Print books.
-Ninja level stuff and probably most time-consuming.
+Ninja-level stuff and probably the most time-consuming.
 For bold authors who want to and can stomach the risk.

 Can Premade Book Covers Be Serialised?

-With premade book covers becoming more and more common, many authors wonder if it’s possible to serialise them.
-Absolutely, most of the time most premades can be turned into series covers.
-And it can be done in two ways:
+With premade book covers becoming more and more common, many authors wonder if it’s possible to serialize them.
+Most of the time most premades can be turned into series covers.
+It can be done in two ways:

 2. Most designers also can take multiple different premades from their selection and make them look like a series by taking the design look from one and applying it to others.
-Simplest example would be just taking the fonts and text style from one cover and applying to others (row 1 were original covers, row 2 updated series).
-Other covers can have more elaborate changes with color scheme changes, background changes etc:
+The simplest example would be just taking the fonts and text style from one cover and applying them to others.
+Other covers can have more elaborate changes with color scheme changes, background changes, etc:

 Sjon series by Rodrigo Corral